anjumyaseen/password_safe/Readme.md

 - Export Encrypted…: File → Export → Export Encrypted… (recommended).
 Prompts for a passphrase, produces a `.vaultenc` file using AES‑GCM with PBKDF2‑SHA256 (200k iterations).
 - Import Encrypted…: File → Import Encrypted… Select a `.vaultenc`, enter the passphrase, and the entries are imported with new IDs.
 - Export Plaintext (Not Recommended): File → Export → Advanced → Export Plaintext… Requires typing `YES` in a confirmation dialog.
 Optionally schedule auto‑delete (see Preferences).
 Treat the resulting `.json` as highly sensitive.

+---

+## 🗂️ Multi‑Vault Tabs

+- File → New Vault…: choose a filename (e.g., `personal.psf`), set a master password, opens as a new tab.
+- File → Open Vault…: pick an existing vault and unlock; opens as a new tab.
+Duplicate opens activate the existing tab.
+- Tabs are closable and rearrangeable (drag to move left/right).
+Title shows the active vault name.

+---

+## 🔒 Locking

+- Lock Now: File → Lock Now (Ctrl+L) immediately locks the app (for all tabs).
+- Auto‑lock: enable and set timeout in Preferences.
+Any user activity resets the timer.
+- Unlock: Help → Unlock Current Vault… prompts for the master password and re‑enables the active tab.